ropensci-archive/mapr/inst/vign/mapr_vignette.md

 ![plot of chunk unnamed-chunk-7](img/unnamed-chunk-7-1.png)

-## Various inputs
+## The supported inputs

-All functions take the following four kinds of inputs:
+All functions take the following kinds of inputs:

 * An object of class `occdat`, from the package `spocc`.
 An object of this class is composed of many objects of class `occdatind`